-In the empirical research literature, there has been mixed use of the kink/discontinuous threshold models without much consideration on a possible specification error.
-Among the empirical examples referred previously, \cite{khan_threshold_2001} use the continuous threshold model and impose the continuity on their estimation.
-They claim that the continuous model is desirable to prevent small changes in inflation rate yields different impact around the threshold level.
-On the other hand, \cite{bick_2010} claims that the discontinuous threshold model is more appropriate for the same research question since overlooking regime-dependent intercept can result in omitted variable bias.
-However, both of them do not provide an econometric evidence that supports their choice of models.
+In the empirical literature, there has been mixed use of kink/discontinuous threshold models without much consideration of a possible specification error.
+Among the empirical examples referred to previously, \cite{khan_threshold_2001} use a continuous threshold model and impose continuity on their estimation procedure.
+They claim that the continuous model is desirable to prevent small changes in inflation rate from yielding different impacts around the threshold level.
+On the other hand, \cite{bick_2010} claims that the discontinuous threshold model is more appropriate for the same research question since overlooking a regime-dependent intercept can result in omitted variable bias.
+However, both of them do not provide econometric evidence that supports their choice of models.

-For the dynamic panel threshold models, asymptotic normality of the GMM estimator is derived by \cite{seo_dynamic_2016} under the fixed $T$ scheme.
-However, the asymptotic normality is valid only for the discontinuous models since it requires the full rank condition on the Jacobian of the population moment, which is violated in the continuous models.
-Although the continuity-restricted estimator described in \cite{seo_estimation_2019} is asymptotically normal, it may be problematic since empirical researchers often do not agree about whether their threshold models should have a kink or a jump at the tipping point as in \cite{khan_threshold_2001} and \cite{bick_2010}.
-Therefore, we are focusing on the unrestricted estimator and bootstrap inference methods which do not require any pretest on continuity or prior knowledge about the continuity of the true models.
+For the dynamic panel threshold model, asymptotic normality of the GMM estimator is derived by \cite{seo_dynamic_2016} under the fixed $T$ scheme.
+However, the asymptotic normality is valid only for the discontinuous models since it requires a full rank condition on the Jacobian of the population moment, which is violated in continuous models.
+Although the continuity-restricted estimator described in \cite{seo_estimation_2019} is asymptotically normal, it may be problematic since empirical researchers often do not agree about whether their threshold models should have a kink or a jump at the threshold as in \cite{khan_threshold_2001} and \cite{bick_2010}.
+Therefore, we focus on the unrestricted GMM estimator and bootstrap inference methods which do not require any pretest on continuity or prior knowledge about continuity of true models.

 We first show that when the true model is continuous, the asymptotic normality of the unrestricted GMM estimator breaks down and the convergence rate of the threshold estimator becomes $n^{1/4}$-rate, which is slower than the standard $\sqrt{n}$-rate.
 Moreover, the standard nonparametric bootstrap is inconsistent in this case because the Jacobian from the bootstrap distribution does not degenerate fast enough due to the slow convergence rate of the threshold estimator.